• Skip to primary navigation

 Instructions

-1. Place the butter in a saucepan and heat over medium heat for about 5 minutes, stirring occasionally, until it turns brown.
+1. Brown the butter in a saucepan over medium heat for about 5 minutes, stirring occasionally, until golden and nutty.

-3. In a bowl mix together the dry ingredients, flour, baking soda, baking powder and salt and set aside.
+3. Mix the flour, baking soda, baking powder, and salt in a bowl.
+Set aside.

-4. Place the room-temperature softened brown butter in a large bowl with the sugar and light brown sugar and beat with an electric mixer for 3-4 minutes until fluffy.
+4. Beat the softened brown butter with granulated sugar and brown sugar for 3–4 minutes until creamy.

-5. Add the egg and vanilla and mix again for 1 minute to incorporate.
+5. Add the egg and vanilla and mix for 1 minute until combined.

 Equipment